danvk/boggle-paper/paper/content.typ

 === Variation: Powers of Two Boggle
 <variation-powers-of-two-boggle>
-It's surprising that you score more points for longer words, but only up to eight letters.
+It's an interesting quirk that you score more points for longer words, but only up to eight letters.
 What if you kept getting more points for longer words?
-We can set `SCORES=[0, 0, 0, 1, 2, 4, 8, 16, ...]` to play “powers of two”
+We can set `SCORES=[0, 0, 0, 1, 2, 4, 8, 16, 32, …]` to play “powers of two”
 Boggle, where a three letter word is still worth one point, but an eight letter word is worth 32, a sixteen letter word is worth 8,192 points and a seventeen letter word (which must contain a Qu) is worth 16,384